rdtproject/JPA-SandBox/README.md

 This is Hibernate feature, not JPA feature.
 Can be used for cases, when all removed data should not be physically removed from DB, but rather marked as "removed".
 - Add isDeleted attribute (respective default column in DB will be is_deleted).
 Setters, getters not required.
 - Add @SQLDelete annotation and specify JPQL which will be always appended to any "where" query.
-- Add @@Where annotation and specify JPQL to be executed for any query
+- Add @@Where annotation and specify JPQL to be executed for any query.
+- Does not work for native queries! @Where confition will not be automatically added.
+- Native queries do not set up automatically flag is_deleted, so @SQLDelete is ignored.
 ```java
 @SQLDelete(sql = "update Course set is_deleted=true where id=?")
 @Where(clause = "is_deleted = false")